-This ANSI/ASHRAE Standard 52.2 User Guide was created by the National Air Filtration Association (NAFA), a group of over 600 air filter distributors, manufacturers and engineers.
-This Guide, and the application of a particle-based contaminant removal standard prescribed by ANSI/ASHRAE Standard 52.2-2007 "Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size," are intended to assist end-users and specifiers in their selection of appropriate air filtration products and understanding of the MERV values in the 52.2 test reporting.
+This ANSI/ASHRAE Standard 52.2 "Understanding MERV" User Guide was created by the National Air Filtration Association (NAFA), an international group of air filter distributors, manufacturers and engineers.
+This Guide, and the application of a particle-based contaminant removal standard prescribed by ANSI/ ASHRAE Standard 52.2-2017 "Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size," are intended to assist endusers and specifiers in their selection of appropriate air filtration products and understanding of the MERV values in the 52.2 test reporting.